Excel VBA Select Case Like: 7 Examples

 End Sub

-Checking Whether a Cell Contains String Using Excel VBA Select Case
+Checking Whether a Cell Contains a String Using Excel VBA Select Case

-Now if we wish to select a range of cells and figure out whether the cells contain a specific String value or not.
-This Code might help you.
+We wish to select a range of cells and figure out whether the cells contain a specific String value.

 Code for Select Case with String Contains